The Project Hate MCMXCIX — Of Chaos And Carnal Pleasures

 A little more than 2 years after the release of There Is No Earth I Will Leave Unscorched, the finished product resulting from another crowd-funding experiment is upon us.
 As one has come to expect by this point, this latest offering from The Project Hate MCMXCIX is jam-packed full of incredibly dense, sonically diverse, finely-crafted extreme metal.
 The group's tenth full-length studio album, Of Chaos And Carnal Pleasures is some of the group's best work to date — illustrating the depth and variety of the Project Hate's distinct sonic palette.

 Six tracks, averaging 12-minutes in length, comprise the record.
 Of Chaos And Carnal Pleasures blasts right out of the starting gate, as "Blood Design" eschews any sort of slow, building intro and opens with a sonic onslaught with a grinding death metal groove.
-The guitars are as downtuned — and yet somehow amazingly clear in tone — as ever, and the bass is as rich and thick as molasses, both blending perfectly in the mix.
+The guitars are as downtuned — and yet somehow amazingly clear in tone — as ever, and the bass is as thick and very prominent, both blending perfectly in the mix.
 In no time, Jörgen Sandström's vocals come roaring in and there is no mistaking the fact that you're listening to a Project Hate album at this point.

 Rounding out the group's sound is drummer Dirk Verburen, who has really been getting his due in the metal world as of late.
 After being a member of Soilwork for 12 years, he was enlisted by metal legends Megadeth.
 Luckily for Project Hate fans, he still contributed drums to Of Chaos And Carnal Pleasures despite making the aforementioned career switch in the midst of the album's recording.
 This album marks a decade since The Project Hate made the transition from programmed drums to live percussion, and the material has never sounded better.
 All of the past drummers have made great contributions, but Dirk's playing is truly on another level; the sense of groove and precision is so distinct, and perfectly complements and ties together these dense, sprawling tracks that hop across multiple genres.